Puja-Tamang/AgriFairConnect/aiml/README.md

 1. Update `data_generator.py` for new data fields
 2. Modify `ml_model.py` for new features
 3. Update `fastapi_app.py` for new endpoints
-4. Test with synthetic data
+4. Test with real data

 ### Model Improvements
 - Try different algorithms (Random Forest, XGBoost)